Deploying a Windows HPC Cluster with Remote Databases Step-by-Step Guide

 Applies To: Microsoft HPC Pack 2008 R2, Microsoft HPC Pack 2012, Microsoft HPC Pack 2012 R2, Windows HPC Server 2008 R2

 |You should consider installing the HPC databases on one or more remote servers if your cluster will have more than 256 nodes, you plan to configure the head node for high availability in the context of a failover cluster, or your job throughput and reporting requirements could exceed the capabilities of SQL Server Express.|

-Cluster management database
+Cluster management database (HPCManagement)

-Job scheduling database
+Job scheduling database (HPCScheduler)

-During the installation process, you can select the location where you want to install each of the four HPC databases: on the head node or on a remote server.
+During the installation process, you can select the location where you want to install each of the HPC databases: on the head node or on a remote server.
 You select the installation location per database, so you can install some of the databases on the head node and the remaining databases on one or more remote servers.

 You can install as many databases as you want on each remote server.
-Also, you can install as many databases as you want in each instance of SQL Server 2008 SP1 (there can be more than one instance on a given server).
+Also, you can install as many databases as you want in each instance of SQL Server (there can be more than one instance on a given server).

 There are no restrictions to the names that you can give the HPC databases, except the restrictions that are imposed by SQL Server.
 The same rule applies to the names of the instances where these databases are created.
 During the installation process of HPC Pack on your head node, you are asked to specify the name of the databases that you created and the name of the instance where you created them.